Description And Comments

 Meeting Mickey and touring his house are best done during the first 2 hours that Toontown is open or, alternatively, in the evening during Fantasmic!
 If meeting Mickey is at the top of your child's list, you might consider taking the Disneyland Railroad from Main Street to the Toontown/Fantasyland station as soon as you enter the park.
 Some children are so obsessed with seeing Mickey that they cannot enjoy anything else until they get Mickey in the rearview mirror.

 This chart shows you roughly how long you'll wait for Mickey's House when you visit on a day with a given Disneyland Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Mickey's House Wait Times.

 Other Attractions in Mickey's Toontown